quackduck/devzat/README.md

 devzat # run! the default config is used & written automatically
 ```
 These commands download, build, setup and run a Devzat server listening on port 2221, the default port (change by setting `$PORT`).
+If you have trouble connecting to your devzat instance, you might be a pubkey issue so try to connect through port 443

-When self-hosting an instance, Devzat can integrate with Slack and/or Discord to bridge messages, and Twitter to post new-user announcements.
+When self-hosting, Devzat can integrate with Slack and/or Discord to bridge messages, and Twitter to post new-user announcements.
 See the [Admin's Manual](Admin's%20Manual.md) for more info and configuration documentation.

 Devzat has a plugin API you can use to integrate your own services: [documentation](plugin/README.md).
 Feel free to add a plugin to the main instance.
 Just ask for a token on the server.

 Devzat has a vibrant community, and it is still growing!
-Join today to make some friends, or start your own community!
+Join today to make some friends, or start your own server today!
 [![Stargazers over time](https://starchart.cc/quackduck/devzat.svg)](https://starchart.cc/quackduck/devzat)